 This means that how safe stocks are for retirement is a factor of the valuation which they were bought.

 Define How Much Risk from Stocks You Want

 It’s easy to feel like a victim to the stock market, especially during times of talk about potential stock market crashes.
 At any given time, however, you can choose how much stock market risk you want to take and adjust your protfolio holdings accordingly.
 This is especially important just before and during retirement.

-There are many ways to lower stock market risk as the markets rise.
-One easy way is to use stop loss orders, which can be then entered to keep your stocks at, or at least near the risk level you choose.
+One way to lower stock market risk rather than simply selling your stocks is to use stop loss orders, which can be entered to keep your stocks at, or at least near the risk level you choose.

 While you can get “whipped around” due to markets rising right back up after your sales get executed, times of increased volatility are usually worth the extra risk management.

 If you work with a financial advisor, you have probably defined your chosen stock risk level with her.
 You can simply ask her to implement strategies to stay within those chosen risk levels.

 If you buy your own stocks or funds, you can enter stop losses in your brokerage account if you decide this is best for you.
 This can help reduce risk while continuing to build wealth as stocks increase.

 Alternatively, you can increase cash as stocks become overvalued.

 Technical investing strategies that have been developed over the past few decades.
 Many of these strategies invest in stock, bond and other ETF’s or index funds, allowing for reliable back testing over up to 50 years.